jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 print(f"testing: loss (compare with sample)={loss_sample:.4}")
 ```

-We plot the result with our predicted value from our computed model vs the one from the true model.
-(The model from the Oracle.)
-In this first model, we have 2 hidden layers.
-When making prediction, we fix the number of years in education to 22, and plot how the number of dates varied with income.The orange line is what we may predicted from our model, the blue dot is from the Oracle, and orange dot is when we add some noise to the Oracle model for the training dataset.
+We plot the predicted values with the true values.
+(The values from our Oracle model.)
+For the first plot, we temporarily downsize the network to 2 hidden layers.
+In the plot, we fix the years of education to 22, and plot how the number of dates varied with income.
+The orange dots are our predictions, the blue dots are from the Oracle model adding some noise.
 The data match pretty well with each other.
 <div class="imgcap">
 <img src="/assets/dl/fc_2l.png" style="border:none;width:60%">
 </div>

 > Congratulations!
 We just solve a problem using deep learning!

-In real life, instead of 2 inputs (length of education and monthly income) to the network, there may be a couple dozens **features** (input).
-For more complex problems, we add more layers to the fully connected network (FC) to enrich the model.
-For object recognition in a small image (about a thousand pixels), we convert each pixel into a feature and feed it to a FC.
-Nevertheless, if we want to push the accuracy up for larger image or more complex visual problems, we add convolution layers in front of the FC.
-Nevertheless, learning the FC covers the critical techniques that are common to other types of networks.
+The code looks simple and easy.
+Later, we will solve some visual recognition problems.
+You will realize the code and methods are almost the same.
+We prefer to keep things simple now so we can play with it with different ideas.
+In real life, instead of 2 input (the years of education and the monthly income), there may be a couple dozens **features** (input).
+For complex problems, we add more fully connected layers (FC) to enrich the model.
+For visual recognition, we convert the 2-D image into a 1-D array and feed it to a FC.
+Nevertheless, if we want to push the accuracy up for more complex visual problems, we add convolution layers in front of the FC.
+Nevertheless, learning the FC covers the critical techniques that needed for CNN.

-> In machine learning, we call the input "feature".
+> In machine learning, we call the input "features".
 In visual problems, we may visualize what activates a node.
-We call it what feature a network is extracting.
+We want to realize what features a node are extracting.

-Now we increase the hidden layer from 2 to 4.
-We find that our prediction accuracy drops.
-And it takes more time to train and more tuning.
-When we plot it in 3D with variable income and eduction, we realized some part of the 2D plain is bended instead of flat.
+Now we increase the number of hidden layers back from 2 to 4.
+Our prediction accuracy drops, and it takes more training time and tuning.
+When we plot it in 3D with variable income and eduction, some part of the 2D plain is bended instead of flat.
 <div class="imgcap">
 <img src="/assets/dl/fc_4l.png" style="border:none;width:60%">
 </div>